aryanbhardwaj03/Weather-App/README.md

 ## How to use 🛠️

-1. Open `index.html` in your browser.
-2. Enter the city name.
+1. Enter the city name.
-3. Click search or press Enter.
+2. Click search or press Enter.
-4. See the current weather and local time.
+3. See the current weather and local time.

 ---